 - Nursing Home Care

-Additionally, there are two rates classes: Standard & Couples Discount.
+MoneyGuard III is available to individuals between the ages of 30-70.
+The application process for MoneyGuard III has streamlined underwriting with no medical exams or lab tests required.
+Additionally, there are two rate classes: Standard & Couples Discount.
 A couples discount will apply based on your marital status at the time of issue only.

 - Long-term Care Benefits